Sperm Whale

 Overview of the CT Green Amendment

-Named the Connecticut Environmental Rights Amendment, the amendment as currently drafted would read:
+Named the Connecticut Environmental Rights Amendment (CTERA), the language currently proposed reads:

-If you represent an organization and would like to sign on in support, you can do so here.
+• If you represent an organization and would like to sign on in support of constitutional protection for environmental rights, you can do so here.

-As an individual you can join the movement by Signing Our Petition of Support Here.
+• As an individual you can join the movement by signing in support here.

 How it began in Connecticut?